stylextv/maple/README.md

 If you simply want to use LYNX, you can download the latest version from the [download page](https://playlynx.github.io/).
 With the appropriate version of [Fabric](https://fabricmc.net/use/) installed, you should be good to go.

+This project is heavily inspired by Baritone, another pathfinder for Minecraft.
+Check out their repository at this [link](https://github.com/cabaletta/baritone).

 ## Features
 LYNX is equipped with many useful features that allow it to find the way to any destination and overcome any obstacle.